 For each dietary factor, we calculated the correlations between covariates and original survey-level stratified mean dietary intakes, and we selected up to 10 covariates for model inclusion, favoring those with the highest correlations, a mix of food/nutrients and other covariates, and sensible links to the dietary factor.

-Ongoing five-fold cross-validation to test different combination of covariates.
-The data will be split into five parts; four segments making up the training dataset and the remaining segment as the testing data.
-This process will be repeated using all segments as the testing and training data.
-The models' ELPD (expected log predictive density) will be compared to assess which model has the best predictive performance.
+Five-fold cross-validation to test the three versions of the GDD model has been completed for all dietary factors.
+During five-fold cross-validation, data are split into five parts: four segments making up the training dataset, and the remaining segment as the testing data.
+This process is repeated using all segments as the testing and training data.
+The models' ELPD (expected log predictive density) are then compared to assess which model has the best predictive performance.

 Final List of Covariates